My Home QTH is Joplin, Missouri.

-Recently, I replaced the 100 ft W4RNL Inverted-L antenna with a longer 135' Inverted-L (W4RNL).
-One leg is 65 ft horizontal, and the other leg is 65 ft vertical; fed with 400 ohm ladder line.
+My Current antenna is an antenna that W4RNL modeled and wrote about: a 135' center fed Inverted-L. One leg is 65 ft horizontal, and the other leg is 65 ft vertical; fed with 400 ohm ladder line.
 It was fed at the 75 ft level.
-The reason I switched to this design, - The late Cebic wrote that the 135' ft version has higher gain figures and lower take off angles, I decided to put it up and give it a try.
-The new antenna is in the same tree, it is in a much higher branch than it's little brother.
+The late Cebic wrote that the 135' ft Inverted-L has decent gain figures and low take off angles, I decided to put it up and give it a try.
 I shot the line up there with a compound bow and arrow with fishing line attached.

 The photo below is the new antenna.
 The Horizontal antenna runs in the 333 degree direction.
 The antenna is fed at the top.
 I have highlighted the vertical wire with a thin, black line (look carefully).
 It runs down to the yard tied off with a short piece of white rope and an insulator.
 The feedpoint up at the upside-down L is fed with ladder line, it then goes to the back of the house to a 4:1 remote balun and a short run of coax to the tuner.
 I thought I would leave the antenna notes, and photo here as an record of the antenna.